 There is no cost to venues to display the exhibit.

-Along the way, I continue gathering care package stories and there is a form on the Your Stories where people send me stories of their own, of their families, neighbors, and people they served with.
+Along the way, I continue gathering care package stories and there is a form on the Your Stories page where people send me stories of their own, of their families, neighbors, and people they served with.
 I love getting stories of all eras of our history!

 I will post many of the stories I receive on the Your Stories page on this website (whenever I have permission to do so from the people who share stories with me).